ishaandey/node/README.md

 Feel free to contact the team at *ishaan@hackcville.com* with any questions about content or request permission to use material.

 ### Contributors
-Content developed by Ishaan Dey at HackCville, Fall 2020.
+Content developed by Ishaan Dey at Forge (formerly HackCville), Fall 2020.
 All content rights belong to Ishaan Dey.

-Shoutout to Christian Jung, Ben Artuso, and the HackCville team for their feedback and support.
+Shoutout to Christian Jung, Ben Artuso, and the Forge (formerly HackCville) team for their feedback and support.